CBIIT/bento-frontend/packages/session-timeout/README.md

 ## Generator Configuration

 See the available `DEFAULT_CONFIG_SESSIONTIMEOUT` object to understand the component generator options.
-You can choose to override `config`, `functions`, and/or `selectors`.
+You can choose to override `config`, and/or `selectors`.
 You DO NOT need to override all of the options if you don't want to.
 The component generator will only use the options you provide.

 ```javascript
 export const DEFAULT_CONFIG_SESSIONTIMEOUT = {